joomla/joomla-cms/tests/Codeception/README.md

 ### Installation

-1) Run a `composer install` in the Joomla main directory
+1) Run a `composer install` in the Joomla main directory.
 2) Copy the file `tests/Codeception/api.suite.dist.yml` to `tests/Codeception/api.suite.yml`.
 Then adjust the REST url in the new file.
 3) Make sure, that the file `codeception.yml` is in the Joomla main directory.
 4) Edit the file configuration.php.
 Set `$secret` = `'tEstValue'` - see [drone-api-run.sh](https://github.com/joomla/joomla-cms/blob/d8930208814fb52c0871853cfd9298f70998fd1f/tests/Codeception/drone-api-run.sh#L59).